adam-mckenna/personal-site/_posts/2017-10-24-how-and-why-to-clean-svg-markup.markdown

 ### The `<svg>` `viewBox` Attribute

-The `<svg>` viewBox is a difficult subject, and I would strongly recommend Sara Soueidan’s <a href="https://www.sarasoueidan.com/blog/svg-coordinate-systems/">article</a> if you are new to the attribute.
+The `<svg>` viewBox is a difficult subject, and I would strongly recommend Sara Soueidan’s <a href="https://www.sarasoueidan.com/blog/svg-coordinate-systems/" aria-label="SVG Coordinate Systems article">article</a> if you are new to the attribute.

     <svg viewBox=”0 0 39 39″ … >